Fort Worth Lyft Accident Lawyer

 - Negotiate with insurance companies and demand that they extend a fair settlement offer

-- Bring in experts to help us craft your case and understand what it’s likely worth
+- Bring in experts to help craft your case and understand what it’s likely worth

 - Limit the effectiveness of claims that you are responsible for your injuries, and

-- Have our renowned trial attorneys argue your case before a jury.
+- Have a renowned trial attorney argue your case before a jury.

-We appreciate that things are tough right now.
+Jason Stephens appreciates that things are tough right now.
 You deserve time to focus on getting better.
 Since there’s a limited amount of time to file a lawsuit, that can be tough to do.
-So, let us handle the ins-and-outs of your injury case.
-We’ll fight to get you the money you deserve so that you can concentrate on your recovery.
-Just give us a call today to learn more.
+So, let him handle the ins-and-outs of your injury case.
+Jason will fight to get you the money you deserve so that you can concentrate on your recovery.
+Just call today to learn more.

 Distractions Contribute to Many Lyft Accidents in Fort Worth